Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Introduction

-Hereafter, we briefly review prior work on PBO, particularly focusing on an algorithmic difference.
-We denote the number of parallel workers as $Q + 1 \in \mathbb{N}$.
-We employ this definition to set the number of ongoing evaluations to be at most $Q$.

-\paragraph{Joint Selection Methods.} Several studies have proposed PBO methods that select a set of inputs either by jointly optimizing a utility-based AF that explicitly quantifies a batch's utility, or by sampling from a joint distribution designed to encourage diversity.
-Representative examples include PBO methods based on EI \citep{Ginsbourger2010-kriging,Chevalier2013-fast,Marmin2015-differentiating,wang2020-parallel}, PES \citep{Amar2015-Parallel}, and KG \citep{wu2016-parallel}, all of which jointly optimize AFs over a batch of $O(Q)$ inputs.
-These methods are, in principle, optimal with respect to the utility defined by the AF.
-Alternatively, determinantal point process (DPP)–based approaches, such as DPP sampling \citep{kathuria2016-batched} and DPP-TS \citep{nava2022diversified}, generate input sets by sampling from a DPP distribution that explicitly incorporates diversity.
-These methods admit regret guarantees \citep{kathuria2016-batched,nava2022diversified}.
-However, both approaches incur substantial computational costs that grow rapidly with $Q$, due to high-dimensional AF optimization or sampling from high-dimensional distributions using Markov chain Monte Carlo (MCMC) method.
+\paragraph{Joint selection methods.} Several studies have proposed PBO methods that select a set of inputs either by jointly optimizing a utility-based AF that explicitly quantifies a batch's utility, or by sampling from a joint distribution designed to encourage diversity.
+Representative examples include PBO methods based on expected improvement (EI) \citep{Ginsbourger2010-kriging,Chevalier2013-fast,Marmin2015-differentiating,wang2020-parallel}, predictive entropy search (PES) \citep{Amar2015-Parallel}, and knowledge gradient (KG) \citep{wu2016-parallel}, all of which jointly optimize AFs over a batch of $O(Q)$ inputs, where $Q$ is the number of parallel workers.
+Alternatively, determinantal point process (DPP)-based approaches, such as DPP sampling \citep{kathuria2016-batched} and DPP-TS \citep{nava2022diversified}, generate input sets by sampling from a DPP distribution that explicitly incorporates diversity.
+These DPP-based methods admit regret guarantees \citep{kathuria2016-batched,nava2022diversified}.
+However, both approaches incur substantial computational costs that grow rapidly with $Q$, due to high-dimensional AF optimization or sampling from high-dimensional distributions using Markov chain Monte Carlo (MCMC) methods.